toddfoster/sharedprayers/content/liturgies/palmSunday.md

 > **Lord, have mercy.**

 Reader:
-> For Donald, our President, Phil, our Governor, John, our Mayor, and for justice, mercy, and peace in all the world, let us pray.
+> For all nations and their leaders, including Donald, our President; members of the U.S. Congress, _Phil,_ our Governor, and _John, our Mayor_; for justice, mercy, and peace in all the world, let us pray.

 **People:**
 > **Lord, have mercy.**

 Reader:
-> For all who are tempted, oppressed, afflicted, or in need, let us pray.
+> For all who are tempted, oppressed, afflicted, or in need, especially... let us pray.

 **People:**
 > **Lord, have mercy.**